 - Look for another job.
-I figured this would be a loser; who is going to hire a 60-year-old woman?
 Even with my credentials, Key Largo, Fla., is a small town and golden opportunities with fat salaries are not thick on the ground.
 Which led to the next complication:

-- Just quit.
-How would I handle it?
+- Quit.
 It wouldn’t take long on any job hunt for word to quickly circle back to my bosses that I was on the look-out.
 In a small town, “confidential” is just another word in the dictionary.
-I would have to put my cards on the table and hope for the best.
+I would have to put my cards on the table up front and hope for the best.

-- Relocate to a bigger pond.
-This was at the very bottom of my “possibles” list, as I have lived in the Florida Keys for the vast majority of my adult life.
+- Relocate.
+I have lived in the Florida Keys for the vast majority of my adult life.
 I own a home here.
 My dearest friends are here.
 I love the lifestyle here.
 This was definitely “last resort” material.

 - Develop my own business.
 Nearly a decade earlier, I discovered coaching — as in “Are you kidding me?
-You mean there is actually a profession for something I’ve been doing as a part of my regular job my entire life?”
-I was sold.
+You mean there is actually a profession for something I’ve been doing as a part of my regular job my entire life?
+Sign me the hell up!”
 Within five months of learning about coaching, I’d hired a coach, gotten my training and set up my business.

 No time, no energy

 I gave everything I had to the newspaper business and later the chamber of commerce and simply had no time or energy left to devote to my own business.

 Oh, sure, I had coaching clients.
 My first was a dear friend who paid me the princely sum of $5 — just so I could call myself a “professional” coach.
 (I still have the five-dollar bill in my files.)
 I helped her navigate the ugly reefs of sexual discrimination in the workplace.